 MXIssuer

-SuccessfulFATF : Boolean */
+SuccessfulFATF, StructuredAddressIndicator : Boolean */

 SuccessfulFATF = “false”

 /* Search information from OrganisationIdentification scanning each occurrence of OrganisationIdentification/Other and stopping the search when the first MTFATFId can be built from MXCode GS1G, DUNS or TXID with issuer country code.
 If none of these codes is present then the first occurrence found from OrgID/Other/Identification with an issuer country will be used to build the FATFID.
 If issuer country cannot be found, then the postal address/Country will be used with the last occurrence of OrgID/Other/Identification */